 Understanding the Ibizan Hound Topline

-There appears to be a misunderstanding among some that the Ibizan Hound has
+There appears to be a misunderstanding among some that the Ibizan Hound has a flat topline.

 The current AKC Ibizan Hound standard reads Neck, Topline, Body and then proceeds to describe such.
 Herein lies a source of confusion because in describing the topline it begins at the line of the neck, which is described as

 The neck is long, slender, slightly arched and strong.
 The topline, from ears to tail, is smooth and flowing.

 This does not describe a straight line.
 Unfortunately our current standard does not address the profile line of the withers.
 The old Spanish standard just states

 the withers are high.